Subodh2002/Subodh2002/README.md

 - 👋 Hi, I’m @Subodh2002
 - 👀 I’m interested in Java programming
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m Full Stack Developer
 - 💞️ I’m looking opportunity to start my career and gain knowledge, learn new things to upgrade myself and get top position in reputed company.
 - 📫 You can reach me through LinkedIn https://www.linkedin.com/in/subodh-sanjay-yadav-404962177/ or ssysubodh129@gmail.com